caiovvp/Voxy_Coding_Challenge/README.md

 # Voxy WebStage Automated Tests

-This project is part of a selection process for a sopt of Automation Tester in the Voxy team.
+This project is part of a selection process for a spot of Automation Tester in the Voxy team.
 This project contains a set of test cases for the Returning Login flow for Voxy’s platform located at: https://web-stage.voxy.com/v2/#/login.
 This test is set to run on both Windows OS and Linux distributions which have a Firefox Web browser installed.

 ## Requirements to run the Automate Test Script